defiant00/char/README.md

 	PublicProp  string			// A public property since first letter is uppercase.

-	print()							// A static function, referenced by MyClass.print() var s = myClass.greeting	// Getting a constant.
+	print()							// A static function, referenced by MyClass.print() var s = MyClass.greeting	// Getting a constant.
 Only done here because we go/							//   have to use a Go block right now to print. fmt.Println(s)
 		/go

-	.Add(v1, v2 int) int				// A method, referenced by (my class instance).Add
-		privateProp += v1 * v2			//   Parameter and return types specified the same
+	.Add(v1, v2 int) int				// Starting dot indicates a method.
+Parameters and privateProp += v1 * v2			//   return types specified the same as Go.
-		return privateProp				//   as Go.
+		return this.privateProp			//   Can use an implicit or explicit 'this'
 ```